lechmazur/pgg_bench/README.md

 ## Conclusion

 The PGG Bench reveals stark differences in how LLMs juggle altruism, self-preservation, and punishment.
 Some adopt cooperative, high-punishment stances, others maintain moderate contributions, or rarely punish.
-TrueSkill highlights consistency over raw average tokens.
 The best models strike a balance, punishing free-riders while reaping synergy benefits.

 Punishment deters defection to some extent, particularly when targeted at consistent free-riders, as seen with Gemini 2.0 Flash’s aggressive strategy.
 However, it’s not universally effective - entrenched free-riders like DeepSeek R1 persist, and cooperators may endure punishment without defecting.
-Punishment frequently triggers vengeful cycles, especially among models with high retaliation rates (e.g., GPT-4.5 Preview, Claude variants).
+Punishment frequently triggers vengeful cycles, especially among models with high retaliation rates (e.g., GPT-4.5 Preview, Claude Sonnets).
 These cycles increase punishment spending and reduce final tokens, undermining cooperation, particularly in later rounds.

 o1 tops the TrueSkill leaderboard despite a modest median token count.
 It optimizes for relative ranking over raw accumulation.
-Its text shows calculated moves.
+Its public messages shows calculated moves.

 Gemini 2.0 Flash prioritizes punishment over contribution.
 Its aggressive text and declining balance suggest a short-term focus that backfires.